-Reader Martie wrote in to share their DIY hidden literbox furniture project after seeing Reader DIY Litter Box Area: Kitty Potty Project for Ragdoll Cats.
+Our reader Martie wrote in to share about their DIY litter box enclosure.
+She thought of this DIY hidden litter box furniture project after seeing Reader DIY Litter Box Area: Kitty Potty Project for Ragdoll Cats.

 I love when readers write in and share these DIY projects!
-Helps all of us learn and gain ideas that will hopefully help us live even more harmoniously with our kitties.
+It helps us learn and gain ideas that hopefully make our lives with our kitties even more harmonious.

 Thanks to Martie for letting me share with you all!

-For litter boxes we have to use tall plastic tubs, we use World’s Best Cat litter (purple bag) scoopable litter and Buddy stands on his tip toes when he urinates.
-They are not the prettiest things to see sitting in a room so we decided to build a kitty litter cabinet.
+For litter boxes, we have to use tall plastic tubs, World’s Best Cat litter (purple bag) scoopable litter, and Buddy stands on his tiptoes when he urinates.
+However, they are not the prettiest things to see sitting in a room, so we built a kitty litter cabinet.

 We found some used bathroom cabinets cheap on craigslist and decided to make a kitty litter cabinet in our garage.

-I kept one litter box in the laundry room until we were sure they liked their new space and have since added it in the other part of the cabinet.
-It has been working great for over 3 years.
+I kept one litter box in the laundry room until we were sure they liked their new space and have since added it to the other part of the cabinet.
+It has been working great for over three years.

 Thanks for letting me share.